-In addition to expanding its footprint in Howard County, Sheppard Pratt strengthened partnerships with hospitals like Greater Baltimore Medical Center and The University of Maryland, providing expert psychiatric care to these centers.
+In addition to expanding its footprint in Howard County, Sheppard Pratt strengthened partnerships with hospitals including Greater Baltimore Medical Center (GBMC), providing expert psychiatric care to these centers.

 The Weinberg Building

 In 2000, Sheppard Pratt and GBMC entered into a Master Development Agreement.
-Sheppard Pratt sold part of its land to GBMC in order to raise money to renovate the hospital and build a brand new, state-of-the-art inpatient expansion.
-The hospital also received a large donation from The Weinberg Foundation.
+Sheppard Pratt sold part of its land to GBMC in order to raise money to renovate the psychiatric hospital and build a brand new, state-of-the-art inpatient building.
+The hospital also received a large donation from The Harry and Jeanette Weinberg Foundation.
 In 2005, the Weinberg Building opened on the Towson campus, with the exact principles that Moses Sheppard had in mind when he established the Sheppard Asylum – private rooms, windows, compassion, and comfort.